-- ➤ There is ample evidence that gambling has adverse effects on many individuals, their families, and their communities. - > The world-wide Anglican Communion has expressed that service to the vulnerable and needy cannot be separated from the need to confront unjust social, economic, and political structures causing much of the misery we are trying to ameliorate.
+- ➤ There is ample evidence that gambling has adverse effects on many individuals, their families, and their communities. - The world-wide Anglican Communion has expressed that service to the vulnerable and needy cannot be separated from the need to confront unjust social, economic, and political structures causing much of the misery we are trying to ameliorate.

-Anglican Care Waiapu endorses advocacy to reduce gambling related harm and encourages community understanding of the risks of gambling.
+Anglican Care Waiapu endorses advocacy to reduce gambling related harm, increase access to services for those experiencing gambling-related harm and encourages community understanding of the risks of gambling.
 Anglican Care Waiapu does not stigmatise those who gamble or are affected by harmful gambling.